tillbiskup/evedata/docs/terminology.rst

     A dataset may contain more (but usually not less) information than that contained in the data file.

 detector
+    alternative term: channel

     A device that can be read and returns a value.

     Examples are position, angle, temperature, pressure

     Generally a detector has one of three modes which determines its behaviour: standard, interval, and average.

+device
+    alternative term: dumb device

+    A device that can be set, but not read, *i.e.* that does not communicate back its current state.

+    Typical example: shutter

 ECP
     Engine Control Protocol